MWRA online - home

 List of MWRA member communities

-The LWSAP Program Guidelines and Application Form (see link at right) are similar to those used for the prior Local Pipeline Assistance Program.
+Applications for financial assistance are due to MWRA at least one month prior to the quarterly distribution date.
 Binding commitments to provide financial assistance for local water projects will be issued by the MWRA in the form of a financial assistance and loan agreement subject to the availability of funds.
 The loan agreement will incorporate an opinion from the community's bond counsel stating that the loan is a valid general obligation of the municipality.
 Financial assistance will be distributed quarterly, on or about: February 15, May 15, August 15, and November 15.
 The financial assistance award will be transferred into a Massachusetts Municipal Depository Trust (MMDT) account established by the community.
 All financial assistance funds, together with the earned interest from the MMDT account, will be applied to the cost of approved community water system rehabilitation projects.
 The interest-free loan will be repaid to the MWRA over a ten-year period, beginning one year after the original quarterly funding distribution date.

 Local projects that rehabilitate water distribution systems, improve water quality, and/or enhance system efficiency are eligible for MWRA financial assistance.
 All project costs incurred on or after January 1, 2010 will be considered for eligibility in an application under the LWSAP.
 Communities may utilize 100 percent of their LWSAP funding allocation on water quality based projects, as listed below: